covalenthq/covalent-docs/docs/content/learn/guides/analyze/node-js-guide.md

 To run the app, Open `package.json` file add the following line under `scripts`:
 - `"start" : "nodemon index"`

+Note: you will need to be running node-fetch v2 in order for this code to work.
+To install V2
+- `npm install node-fetch@2`

 In the terminal, run the command: `$ nodemon index` you should see the following message: `App running on port 8000!`

 Open your browser or postman and go to `http://localhost:8000/index` You will see the following json response: